TurboCoder13/turbo-themes/docs/adr/0004-csp-unsafe-inline-for-theme-blocking-script.md

 2. Applies the theme class to `<html>` before first paint
 3. Preloads the theme CSS file

 This script **must** run synchronously before any rendering occurs to prevent Flash of Unstyled Content (FOUC) — the jarring visual effect where the page first renders with the wrong theme and then snaps to the correct one.

 ### The Problem

 A strict Content Security Policy (CSP) would use a nonce or hash for inline scripts.
 However:

 - **Nonces** require server-side generation on each request (not possible with static Jekyll sites)
 - **Hashes** are fragile — any whitespace or comment change breaks the hash, causing CI failures and security alerts

-Since bulma-turbo-themes is a static Jekyll site deployed to GitHub Pages, we cannot dynamically generate nonces.
+Since turbo-themes is a static Jekyll site deployed to GitHub Pages, we cannot dynamically generate nonces.
 Hash-based approaches create maintenance burden and brittleness in CI/CD pipelines.

 ### Alternatives Considered

 1. **External blocking script**: Would require an additional HTTP request, defeating the FOUC prevention goal
 2. **Hash-based CSP**: Brittle; any script change breaks the hash
 3. **Nonce-based CSP**: Requires server-side rendering, not available for static sites
 4. **Accept FOUC**: Poor user experience, not acceptable

 ## Decision

 We consciously permit `'unsafe-inline'` for `script-src` in the CSP to allow the inline theme-blocking script.
 This is a documented security trade-off prioritizing user experience (no FOUC) over strict CSP compliance.

 ### Current CSP (lines 12–13 in `_layouts/default.html`)